ceph/ceph/doc/rados/operations/crush-map-edits.rst

 ``step chooseleaf firstn {num} type {bucket-type}``

 :Description: Selects a set of buckets of ``{bucket-type}`` and chooses a leaf
-              node from the subtree of each bucket in the set of buckets.
+              node (that is, an OSD) from the subtree of each bucket in the set of buckets.
               The number of buckets in the set is usually the number of replicas in the pool (i.e., pool size).

               - If ``{num} == 0``, choose ``pool-num-replicas`` buckets (all available).